Home » Salmon and Sea trout fishing » North West »

 Season

-The open season for salmon and seatrout is from 1 January to 30 September.
+• Salmon and seatrout from 1 January to 30 September.

 Gill is a large lough, nearly 6½ miles long from east to west and 2½ miles wide at its widest point.
 It lies about 3 miles east of Sligo and the R286 Dromahair-Sligo road runs close by the shore on the northern end and the R287 on the southern side.
 There is public access and parking at Inisfree, Sriff Bay, Aughamore and Hazelwood Bay.
 This lough holds brown trout and salmon.
 It gets a big run of spring salmon and anglers are out from opening day.
 Few loughs have a reputation for having salmon as the predominant angling species and this is one of them.
 Most of the fishing is done by trolling.
 February and March are regarded as good months and so also is May, but after that the salmon fishing is over for the season.